 By the way, I don't know if it's true.

-But the story is that Chuck Schumer has been telling the story about a fake family for decades.
+But the story is that Chuck Schumer has been telling a story about a fake family for decades and apparently he always gets away with it.

-And that over time Schumer uses them to show that he knows some middle-class family that has a set of problems.
+Now the story is, allegedly, that the family doesn't exist and is somebody called the Baileys and that over time Schumer uses them to show that he knows some middle-class family that has a set of problems that he has all the solutions for.

 So he's added like the names of the children and their ages and what kind of job he has.

-And allegedly, it's all made up.
+And allegedly it's all made up.

 There's no Bailey family.